our local Colombia travel expert

-Find out how Eddy can help you design your ideal travel experience
+Find out how Karol can help you design your ideal Colombia travel experience

 100% personalized, local & authentic

-Describe your ideal travel experience and Eddy will send you a proposal
+Describe your ideal travel experience and Karol will send you a proposal

-Share your travel wishes with Eddy and he will send you a tailormade proposal
+Share your travel wishes with Karol and she will send you a tailor-made proposal

 General Information and Insider Tips

 Visitors from the US, Canada, UK, Australia and New Zealand do not need a visa to visit Colombia and may remain in the country as a tourist for up to 90 days.
 For other countries, check visa requirements here.
 Your passport needs to be valid at least three months after your return date from Colombia.

 Insider Tip: Keep a photocopy of your passport on you at all times so you can show it if stopped by authorities.
 Be sure to include a copy of your entry stamp page as well as your cover page.